barryclark/jekyll-now/_posts/2019-1-22-firstblogpost.md

 ---
 layout: post
-title: Hello World!
+title: Blog #1
 ---
-First Blog Post!
+Hello World!

 We worked on a generative art exercise and assigned project 1.

+Surfed the web for ideas!